Building a new Resolution on digital transformation

 Sharing the same opinion with the VINASA representative, former Minister of Science and Technology Nguyen Quan emphasized: "It is recommended to issue a Resolution of the Central Executive Committee similar to the previous Resolution 10.

-Experts, association representatives, and businesses agree on the need to develop a new Resolution on digital transformation that is revolutionary and groundbreaking, such as Resolution 10 in agriculture, to create future development.
+Experts, association representatives, and businesses agree on the need to develop a new Resolution on digital transformation that is revolutionary and breakthrough like Resolution 10 in agriculture to create future development.

-“We talk about building advanced, modern digital infrastructure in the digital transformation and digital technology revolution, but investment is only talked about in general terms.
-For a long time, we have been assigning money for businesses to do it and fend for themselves.
-Why doesn’t the State spend the budget to build digital infrastructure?
-Since it is a revolution, we have to change our thinking.
-If digital infrastructure is considered essential national infrastructure, the State must definitely take responsibility, and the budget must spend a certain amount of money to invest,” Mr. Mai Liem Truc, former Deputy Minister of Posts and Telecommunications, frankly acknowledged.
+“We talk about building advanced, modern digital infrastructure in the digital transformation and digital technology revolution, but investment is only mentioned in general terms.
+For a long time, we have been delegating to businesses to spend money and work on their own.
+Why doesn't the State spend the budget to build digital infrastructure?
+Since it is a revolution, we must change our thinking.
+If digital infrastructure is considered essential national infrastructure, the State must definitely take responsibility, and the budget must spend a certain amount of money to invest,” Mr. Mai Liem Truc, former Deputy Minister of Posts and Telecommunications, frankly admitted.

 Mr. Mai Liem Truc.jpg